-We strongly recommend that all interested students both talk with the OA Admissions Director and meet with their home academic advisor while applying to The Outdoor Academy.
+We strongly recommend that all interested students talk with both the OA Admissions Director and their home academic advisor while applying to The Outdoor Academy.
 School advisors can assist in scheduling your remaining classes, advise you on which semester would be best to study away, help identify how credits will transfer to your transcript, and consider any additional coordination that may be required in order to attend OA.
-For example, you may find that in order to study away for a semester, you need to rearrange some classes in your Junior and Senior year schedule.
-The OA admissions office has worked with hundreds of schools over the years, and can help you figure this out as well.
+For example, you may find that in order to study away for a semester, you need to rearrange some classes in your 11th and 12th grade schedules.
+The OA Admissions Team has worked with hundreds of schools over the years, and can help you figure this out as well.

-OA's Spanish and math courses are closely tied to sending school courses.
+OA's Spanish and math courses aim to correlate to sending school courses whenever possible.
 Enrolled students receive curriculum request forms for each of these courses.
 These forms can be completed either by the teacher at your sending school who will be teaching that course during your semester at OA or by the department head at your school.
-Your OA teachers will use these forms to help you ensure you stay on track with your peers and experience a smooth academic transition home.
+Your OA teachers will use the submitted information to help you stay on track with your peers and experience a smooth academic transition home.